cardano-foundation/CIPs/CIP-0068/README.md

 ### Retrieve metadata as 3rd party

-A third party has the following NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken`:
+A third party has the following NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken` they want to lookup.
+The steps are

 1. Construct `reference NFT` from `user token`: `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(100)TestToken`
-2. Look up `reference NFT` and find the utxo it's locked in.
+2. Look up `reference NFT` and find the output it's locked in.
-3. Get the datum from the utxo and lookup metadata by going into the first field of constructor 0.
+3. Get the datum from the output and lookup metadata by going into the first field of constructor 0.
 4. Convert to JSON and encode all string entries to UTF-8 if possible, otherwise leave them in hex.

 ### Retrieve metadata from a Plutus validator

-We want to bring the metadata of the NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken` in the Plutus validator context:
+We want to bring the metadata of the NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken` in the Plutus validator context.
+To do this we

 1. Construct `reference NFT` from `user token`: `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(100)TestToken` (off-chain)
-2. Look up `reference NFT` and find the utxo it's locked in. (off-chain)
+2. Look up `reference NFT` and find the output it's locked in. (off-chain)
-3. Reference the utxo in the transaction. (off-chain)
+3. Reference the output in the transaction. (off-chain)
-4. Verify validity of datum of the referenced utxo by checking if policy id of `reference NFT` and `user token` and their asset names without the `asset_name_label` prefix match. (on-chain)
+4. Verify validity of datum of the referenced output by checking if policy ID of `reference NFT` and `user token` and their asset names without the `asset_name_label` prefix match. (on-chain)

 ## 333 FT Standard

-This is the registered `asset_name_label` value
+The second introduced standard is the `333` FT standard with the registered `asset_name_label` prefix value

 | asset_name_label            | class        | description                                                          |
 | --------------------------- | ------------ | -------------------------------------------------------------------- |